julianschill/klipper-led_effect/docs/LED_Effect.md

 # Configuring the strips

 In your config file, each strip or chain connected to an IO pin must have a definition.
-Following the example in [config/example-extras.cfg](example-extras.cfg) each strips data pin (and clock pin if applicable) is defined along with the number of LEDs in the chain.
+Each strips data pin (and clock pin if applicable) is defined along with the number of LEDs in the chain.
 The LED Effect instances are capable of using multiple strips of different types and color orders concurrently, but each strip must first be defined by its type.

 ```
 [neopixel panel_ring]